harlyq/aframe-sprite-particles-component/README.md

 initial seed for randomness. if negative, then there is no initial seed

+**source** : selector = null

+new particles will be positioned and oriented to the source's current position and orientation, existing particles are unaffected.
+This is useful for making particles originate from a moving source, but not follow the source.

 **spawnRate** : number = `10`

 number of particles emitted per second. if **spawnType** is `burst`, then **spawnRate * maximum(lifeTime)** particles are spawned on the first frame of each loop